 Offshoring: Everything You Need to Know About Venturing Abroad

-Offshoring is an approach that has been commonplace for a number of years, but it is not without its potential downsides.
+Offshoring is an approach that has been commonplace for some years, but it is not without its potential downsides.
 As many UK banks have found over the last ten-years the cultural and language barriers created by offshoring customer support can be seen as negative by the customers themselves.

 Reshoring: Bringing Your Business Back Home

 Reshoring is a simple concept to get your head around.
 All it entails is bringing parts of your business that were formerly offshored, back into your native country.
 Some people will see this as an admission, that offshoring saves money, but causes damage to brands due to a drop in service quality.
-It is clearly, preferable, to run with a lower margin than it is to try and fight against the tide of a disgruntled customer base.
+It is, preferably, to run with a lower margin than it is to try and fight against the tide of a disgruntled customer base.

 Nearshoring: Customer Service Meets Lean Operation